When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Use a non-contact voltage tester to ensure power is off before working on the fan.
+• Use a non-contact voltage tester to verify the power is dead.

 Take Note